 Deep tissue massage doesn’t mean deeply painful, or only addressing the deepest muscle layers.
 I think of deep tissue bodywork as specific work (vs. general).
 I like to spend some time observing your posture to find patterns behind your pain.
 I may assess your range of motion to find the tissues that are most restricted or uncomfortable.
 Rather than trying to fix a tight area through force, I like to listen to your body’s tissues and get a sense of what it really needs.

 The techniques that influence my deep tissue work include:

 All of these create varying levels of “therapeutic discomfort,” and I think it’s important to avoid pain so that your body stays receptive to the massage.

 To help prepare your body for deeper or more specific work, I use the flowing strokes of Swedish massage.
-Swedish massage increases circulation to relieve painful tissues, helps drain inflamed areas, and relaxes tense muscles.
+Swedish massage may increase circulation to relieve painful tissues, help drain inflamed areas, and relax tense muscles.
 Swedish strokes are also great to “make nice” in an area after working intensely.
 These techniques help to begin and end the conversation with an area of the body, a friendly hello and good-bye.